Dillon Baxter: College career

 In May 2012, Baxter enrolled at Baker University, a small NAIA school in Baldwin City, Kansas.

 In 2013, he rushed for 1,025 yards on 205 carries.

 A March 10, 2014 article in The San Diego Union-Tribune indicated that Baxter had matured and was preparing for the NFL.

 Professional career

 In 2014, Baxter was signed to the Seattle Seahawks' practice squad by Pete Carroll, the coach who formerly recruited him at USC, but he did not make the cut.
 Baxter also tried out for the Los Angeles Chargers.

 On January 24, 2017, Baxter was released by the Arizona Rattlers of the Indoor Football League (IFL).
 He was re-signed just two days later.
-He was released again on February 9, 2017.
+Baxter was released again on February 9.